hustcer/nushell.github.io/.ebook-pub/commands/ls.md

 ## Signature

-`> ls (pattern) --all --long --short-names --full-paths --du --directory --mime-type`
+`> ls ...rest --all --long --short-names --full-paths --du --directory --mime-type`

 ## Parameters

-- `pattern`: The glob pattern to use.
+- `...rest`: The glob pattern to use.
 - `--all`: Show hidden files
 - `--long`: Get all available columns for each entry (slower; columns are platform-dependent)
 - `--short-names`: Only print the file names, and not the path